-In September 2012, Public Citizen published an updated analysis of all major financial settlements and court judgments between pharmaceutical manufacturers and the federal and state governments from 1991 through July 18, 2012.
+In September 2012, Public Citizen published an updated analysis of all major financial settlements and court judgments (hereafter referred to collectively as “settlements”) between pharmaceutical manufacturers and the federal and state governments from 1991 through July 18, 2012.
 At the time of the report’s publication, over $30 billion had been paid by the pharmaceutical industry to settle allegations of numerous violations, including illegal off-label marketing and the deliberate overcharging of taxpayer-funded health programs, such as Medicare and Medicaid.

 The following study was undertaken to assess the level of settlement activity from the time period studied in the previous report through 2015, an additional 3½ years thereby providing collective data for the entire 25 years from 1991 through 2015.